 The Eggy Garden

 The Eggy Garden at the driveway-end of the water race was started in the year 2004.
-Big gum trees on the boundary fence were close, and I did wonder how dry things would get.
+Big gum trees on the boundary fence were close, and I did wonder how dry the garden would get.
 So there was much initial bucketing of water onto the new plants.

 Garden in the Making - Summer 2004

-It's turned into a very typical Moosey foliage garden, I'm afraid - filled with the usual assortment of Phormiums, Pittosporums, Rhododendrons, and other shrubs.
-No style, no finesse - and obviously no idea how large anything would grow, by the pruning and chopping of Pittosporums I sometimes do in autumn!
+It quickly turned into a very typical Moosey foliage garden, I'm afraid - filled with the usual assortment of Phormiums, Pittosporums, Rhododendrons, and other shrubs.
+No style, no finesse - and obviously no idea how large anything would grow, by the pruning and chopping of Pittosporums I often do in autumn!

 Rules for Purchasing Plants

 I used birthday money from the Moosey London Son, nicknamed 'Eggy', to buy all the plants that are in here.
-He does this nearly every year - what a lovely chap!
 So it seemed polite to name the new garden in his honour.
 But this time there were some strict rules as to what I spent the money on (for example, something had to be blue) - and I had to complete my purchases in ten minutes.
 There was a threat about buying conifers, too, if any money was left over.
 Eek!

 The Eggy Garden - Summer 2005